 See an edited summary of one of the cases, Jeremy and co-presenter Sasha Wass reinvestigate the notorious case of Devlin & Burns, two petty thieves who were sentenced to death for murder in 1951. below…

-Jeremy’s TV series has been nominated for Daytime TV programme of the year again, for 2020.
+Jeremy Dein’s TV series has been nominated for Daytime TV programme of the year again.

 Jeremy has featured widely on UK radio over the last 20 years.
-He is a leading expert on Criminal Justice for BBC Radio London, LBC, and Talk radio.
-He has often reviewed the papers and contributed on discussion panels.
+He is a leading expert on Criminal Justice for BBC Radio London, LBC, and Talk Radio.
+He has often reviewed papers and contributed to discussion panels.

 Jeremy was appointed Queen’s counsel in 2003.
 He became a part-time trial judge in 2004, now sitting at the “Old Bailey” (Central Criminal Court), trying grave and complicated cases on a regular basis.
 He is also a judicial college course tutor.

-Jeremy has lectured and spoken around the world on advocacy, criminal justice and fair trial related topics.
+Jeremy Dein has lectured and spoken around the world on advocacy, criminal justice and fair trial-related topics.
 In particular, he has guest lectured and given talks throughout Asia, where he has featured as a speaker in several international legal and legal education conferences.

 He has also a seasoned, experienced after-dinner speaker.
 His approach is flexible and ranges from the very serious to the hilariously funny- depending on the event, audience, and expectation.